-If you’re not staying in a central location, try to at least stay next to a subway line so you can easily travel around to the touristic attractions in Tokyo!
+If you’re not staying in a central location in Tokyo, try to at least stay next to a subway line so you can easily travel around to the touristic attractions in the city.
 The best line to stay close to is the JR Yamatone Line, because it’s one of the most important and convenient lines of Tokyo.
 The line forms a circle around the center of Tokyo and includes all the important areas such as Ginza, Shibuya and Shinjuku.
 Plus, it also includes all the important stations of Tokyo.
 If you have a Japan Rail Pass you can use the JR Yamatone Line for free.

 The other four Metropolitan JR Tokyo railway lines are:

 - Chuo line: connects Tokyo station with Shinjuku station.
 It crosses the Yamanote line.

 - Keihin-Tohoku line: runs parallel to the Yamanote line on the eastern side and stops at Ueno, Tokyo and Shinagawa stations.

 - Sobu line: runs across from the Yamanote line and is similar to the Chuo line, but is slower.

 - Saikyo line: runs parallel to the Yamanote line on the western side of the circle.